ksasmita/esSherlock/README.md

 **About**

-This document contains details on data collection procedure for the stimuli: Sherlock Holmes.
-It complements neural data from the open repository: https://openneuro.org/datasets/ds001132/versions/1.0.0/00003
+This document details the data collection procedure for the movie Sherlock Holmes.
+It complements the neural data from the open repository: https://openneuro.org/datasets/ds001132/versions/1.0.0/00003 published originally in: Chen, J., Leong, Y., Honey, C. et al. Shared memories reveal shared structure in neural activity across individuals.
+Nat Neurosci 20, 115–125 (2017). https://doi.org/10.1038/nn.4450

 **Task overview**

 ![image](https://github.com/ksasmita/esSherlock/assets/20369844/9240b204-4339-409d-8650-9e6e7a17fb24)

-Participants performed the segmentation task on the ~50 minute episode of Sherlock Holmes: Study in Pink (REF).
-Participants performed the segmentation task in video chunks, each lasting approximately 5 minute long (mean duration = 299.78s).
-Separate groups of participants performed the task in coarse (n = 11) and fine (n = 13) grains.
+Participants performed the segmentation task on 10x5 minute clips (mean duration = 299.78s) extracted from the Sherlock Holmes episode used in Chen et al., 2017.
+Separate groups of participants performed coarse (n = 11) and fine (n = 13) segmentation.
-All participants completed a practice task before they began segmenting.
-Practice was performed to criterion (fine = 15-36, coarse = 3-8 button presses per minute).
+Prior to the start of the experiment, all participants completed a practice task until they reached performance criterion (fine = 15-36, coarse = 3-8 button presses per minute).

 **Materials**